 \subsection{Asymptotic theory of predictive distribution}

-The posterior distribution of extreme quantiles is certainly a useful tool when the interest concerns an ambitious estimation problem as that of assessing extreme events not yet occurred, since it is equipped with a measure of uncertainty for such events ready to use.
-However, it is in essence nothing more than a tool for inferring a distribution's parameter.
-Arguably a more comprehensive way to account the uncertainty when predicting future extreme events is using a genuine probabilistic forecasting approach.
+The posterior distribution of extreme quantiles is undoubtedly a valuable tool for addressing the challenging task of assessing yet-to-occur extreme events, as it inherently provides a measure of uncertainty.
+However, at its core, it remains a method for inferring a distributional parameter.
+A more comprehensive approach to quantifying uncertainty in forecasting future extreme events involves employing a genuine statistical predictive framework.

-An accessible way to perform probabilistic forecasting is to rely on the posterior predictive distribution.
-We describe here a simple predictive procedure for a future unobservable excess random variable $Y^{*}\stackrel{d}{=}Y|Y>U_0(n/k)$, independent from the past exceedances.
-Under the framework of Sections \ref{sec:background} and \ref{sec:preliminary}, we have that the distribution of $Y^{*}$ is the conditional distribution $F^*_{U_0(n/k)}(y+U_0(n/k))$.
-According to the Bayesian inferential procedure described in Section \ref{sec:posterior_POT}, we have that a natural estimator of the distribution of a future excess is given by the posterior predictive distribution
+A practical way to achieve statistical prediction is through the posterior predictive distribution.
+Given a past sample $\bfY_n=(Y_1,\ldots,Y_n)$, we consider an independent out-of-sample random variable $Y^{\star}$ as a representative of a future event.
+We then focus on the conditional distribution $F_{0,n}^{\star}(y)=\bbP(Y^{\star}\leq y \mid Y^{\star}>U_0(n/k),\bfY_n)$, which we refer to as the predictive distribution of an extreme event.
+While conditioning on $\bfY_n$ is technically unnecessary—since $Y^{\star}$ and $\bfY_n$ are independent—we retain it to emphasize the crucial role of past data in defining its estimator.
+Following the Bayesian inferential framework outlined in Section \ref{sec:posterior_POT}, a natural estimator of the predictive distribution of an extreme event is given by the posterior predictive distribution.

-The posterior predictive approach can be used to provide a point forecast of a future extreme exceess, e.g. computing the quantile $\widehat{F}_n^{*\leftarrow}(1-p^*)$, for a small $p^*\in(0,1)$ or a more exhaustive prediction, e.g. computing an entire region of future plausible values relative to the highest posterior predictive density \citep[e.g.][]{robert2007}.

-Given the high impact that extreme events can have on society it is especially important to understand the accuracy of associated predictions.
-In the next result we show that probabilistic forecast based on our posterior predictive distribution is reliable as it is increasingly accurate as the sample size increases.
-Given two distributions $F$ and $G$ (with densities $f$ and $g$) we quantify their closeness through the Wasserstein distance of order $v$ for $v\geq 1$, i.e. $W_v(F,G)=(\int_0^1 |F^{\leftarrow}(p)-G^{\leftarrow}(p)|^v\diff p)^{1/v}$.
-We recall that by the scaling property of the Wasserstein distance we have that for $a_0(n/k)>0$,
+The posterior predictive distribution can serve as a powerful tool for forecasting future extreme peaks.
+For instance, one can obtain a point forecast by computing the quantile $\widehat{F}_n^{{\star}\leftarrow}(1-p^{\star})$ for a small $p^{\star}\in(0,1)$, or derive a more comprehensive prediction by identifying an entire region of plausible future values based on the highest posterior predictive density (e.g., \cite{robert2007}).
+Given the significant societal impact of extreme events, it is crucial to assess the accuracy of the proposed forecasting method.
+The next result establishes that forecasts derived from our posterior predictive distribution are asymptotically reliable, as the latter approaches to the true predictive distribution as the sample size grows.
+To quantify the closeness between two distributions $F$ and $G$, we use the Wasserstein distance of order $v$ for $v\geq 1$, i.e. $W_v(F,G)=(\int_0^1 |F^{\leftarrow}(p)-G^{\leftarrow}(p)|^v\diff p)^{1/v}$.
+Moreover, we recall that by the scaling property of the Wasserstein distance, for $a_0(n/k)>0$, we have